DavidP101/DavidP101.github.io/README.md

 ### Trees
 --------------
 I created my trees using the methods outlined in the tutorials below.
-However, to provide a quick summary: The bark/branch shape is created by joining vertices.
-Skin, subdivide and decimate modifiers are then applied.
-The leaves of the tree are then created by intersecting planes.
-I used a mask I found off a udk doc page for my leaf mask.
+However, to provide a quick summary:
+* The bark/branch shape is created by joining vertices.
+* Skin, subdivide and decimate modifiers are then applied.
+* The leaves of the tree are then created by intersecting planes.
+* I used a texture I found off a udk doc page for my leaf mask.

 #### References: